 If x5c is present, this indicates that the attestation type is not DAA.
 In this case:

-- + Verify the signature is a valid signature over certifyInfo using the attestation public key in x5c with the algorithm specified in alg. - + Verify that x5c meets the requirements in 7.3.1 TPM
++ Verify the sig is a valid signature over certInfo using the attestation public key in x5c with the algorithm specified in alg.

++ Verify that x5c meets the requirements in 7.3.1 TPM